ridwanobafunso/ridwanobafunso/README.md

 ### Hi there 👋

-All I do is software engineering. 🤕 Oh my bads.
+All I do is software engineering. 🤕 Oh my bad.
 I'm **Ridwan**, an engineer from Nigeria 🇳🇬 who is passionate and love to work with technology.

 I'm currently working as **software engineer** at [Xpratech Incorporated](https://xpratech.com.ng) but I'm open to better offer.
 If there is any, please DM ✉️me on [Twitter](https://twitter.com/ridwanobafunso).